VISIONAI/VMXdocs/docs/index.md

 the location of the `VMX server binary` will be `/Applications/VMX.app/Contents/MacOS/VMXserer.app/Contents/MacOS/`.

-To uninstall in Mac OS X, simply remove the /Applications/VMX.app folder into your Trash.
+To uninstall in Mac OS X, simply move the `/Applications/VMX.app` folder into your Trash.
 VMX stores all of its files within this directory, so be sure to back up your models if you're created any of your own.